-Government information can be found in the Dr. John Archer Library in various formats (e.g., paper, electronic, microformats).
-It is generated by local, provincial, national, and international governments and Intergovernmental Organizations (IGOs).
+Government information is available in various formats (hardcopy, microform, online) and much can be accessed in the Library and online.
+Government publications are generated by local, provincial, national, and international governments and Intergovernmental Organizations (IGOs).
 Government publications are not like articles in journals and magazines but instead appear in:

 As of March 2014 the Government of Canada Publications collects and disseminates materials in electronic format only.
 More than a thousand freely downloadable publications are added every month.
-You can find them by search their publications catalogue or by browsing their checklists of federal government publications.
+You can find them by searching their publications catalogue or by browsing their weekly acquisitions checklist of federal government publications.

 Canada joined the Open Government Partnership in 2011 by supporting the principle that governments will "become sustainably more transparent, more accountable, and more responsive to their own citizens, with the ultimate goal of improving the quality of governance, as well as the quality of services that citizens receive."
 Canada's Open Government portal links to data sets and digital records.

-The Library has decentralized the process for selecting government publications.
-With the exception of core parliamentary titles, Subject Liaison Librarians select materials from the Goernment of Canada Publications, Intergovernmental Organizations, and other sources that are in their disciplines.
+Subject Librarians can select materials from the Government of Canada Publications, Intergovernmental Organizations, and other sources that are in their disciplines.
 Materials from other Canadian provinces and municipalities are collected on a selective basis.
-The Department of Geography's Map Library has an extensive collection of topographic, cartographic, and geological printed maps that have been distributed by the Earth Sciences Sector of Natural Resources of Canada.
+The Department of Geography's Map Library has an extensive collection of topographic, cartographic, and geological printed maps published by governments.

 The Library's Government Publications Collections Policy identifies how materials are acquired.
 Collection Development Policies for specific subjects may include statements about relevant government publications in a given field.